-Week two of Mother Goose Time’s Health & Fitness theme covers topics In the Kitchen such as Cleaning & Safety, Measure & Pour, Chop & Stir & Cook, Set & Serve.
+Week two of Experience Curriculum’s Health & Fitness theme covers topics In the Kitchen such as Cleaning & Safety, Measure & Pour, Chop & Stir & Cook, Set & Serve.

 Pour Together Community Challenge

-We always enjoy the Community Challenges from Mother Goose Time and the Pour Together challenge was no different.
+We always enjoy the Community Challenges from Experience Preschool and the Pour Together challenge was no different.

 It’s super easy – just need a pitcher of water and a container.
 I colored the water with purple food coloring since purple is our color of the month.
 Using a dry erase marker draw a line around the vase or container.